jundalisay/superbnetlify/content/en/superphysics/principles/chapter-04.md

 Science is aware of physical action and physical reaction.
 However, there are often many cases wherein such action and reaction are made up of a long chain of intervening-actions and intervening-reactions that might escape the observation of the mind.

-For example, the floodings from global warming is made up of a long chain of cause and effect:
+For example, the floodings from global warming is made up of a long chain of cause and effect*:
 1. The burning of fossil fuels adds carbon dioxide in the air -- This is the action
 2. The carbon dioxide traps the heat from the sun - This is an intermediate reaction which also becomes an action
 3. The trapped heat causes warmer temperatures